BesT Hot Springs In Iceland

 Bjórböðin Beer Spa

-Known for its blue, milky waters, the Blue Lagoon is one of the most popular and most visited hot springs in Iceland.
+The most well known of Iceland Hot Springs, the milky blue waters of the Blue Lagoon are famous worldwide.
 The tourist attraction was named one of National Geographic’s 25 wonders of the world.
 The water, usually between 98-104°F, is rich in minerals and contains silica and algae, which has been known to help alleviate certain skin conditions.
 The Blue Lagoon can be experienced as either a day trip, often visited when traveling between Keflavik International Airport and downtown Reykjavik, or as a luxurious spa retreat with accommodation available at two Blue Lagoon hotels.

 What many people might not know about The Blue Lagoon is that it is not entirely a naturally occurring hot spring, but rather an unplanned result of the Svartsengi geothermal plant located right next to it.
 The plant uses superheated water that is vented from the ground near a lava flow and used to run turbines.
 The steam and hot water pass through a heat generator to provide heat for a municipal hot water heating system.
 After the water is used to provide heat for the water system, it flows out into the lava field.
 However, the high silica content in the water mostly clogged up the usually porous lava, creating what is now the Blue Lagoon.

 Carpe Mundo specializes in designing small group tours to Europe to incredible destinations like Iceland, Germany, Italy, Switzerland, Croatia, and Montenegro.
 We custom tailor our small group tours and self-drive tours to accommodate all your travel needs.
 Our travel specialists work with every customer to create the perfect trip itinerary with a balance of scheduled activities and free time to explore and relax.
-Our Iceland small group tours are some of our most popular, especially visits to some of the hot springs in Iceland.
-Whether you want a guided tour or prefer the complete freedom to create your itinerary and experience Iceland at your own pace, we will plan your perfect vacation.
-Our small group tours to Iceland have a maximum group size of only 7-12 travelers, enabling us to provide a more personalized experience with individual care and attention.
+Our Iceland small group tours are some of our most popular, and all of them visit some of Iceland’s best hot springs.
+Whether you want a guided tour or prefer the freedom to explore and experience Iceland at your own pace, we will plan your perfect vacation.
+Our small group tours to Iceland have a maximum group size of only 8-12 travelers, enabling us to provide a more personalized experience with individual care and attention.
 Book your tour now, or if you would like to speak to one of our trip specialists contact us via phone or email.